ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 In case of such incidents, the system have a mechanism in place which identifies any packets that are stuck at a particular stage for a long period of time and resume processing at a configured time.

+Please refer to [**Git**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/orchestration_workflow.md) to understand orchestration workflow in MOSIP.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_reprocess.md)

-Please refer to [**Git**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/orchestration_workflow.md) to understand resume workflow in MOSIP.
 ## 2.4 Integration (System Integrator can integrate their system with MOSIP) [**[↑]**](#table-of-content)
 Packet processing is divided broadly into three sections such as pre-processing, processing and post processing.
 Each section has a set of stages which are orchestrated together to create workflow.
 System integrator can customize workflow by adding or by removing stages.